-- A. The department requiring assistance shall request Station 800 to initiate the required level of mutual aid moveup. - B. Station 800 will follow the move-up plan using the procedures for that department found on the following pages, based on the number of ambulances requested by the department. - C. Station 800 will initiate any request for ambulances from outside the county when the request for mutual aid is greater than available local resources. - D. The mutual aid move-up described in this portion of the plan represents a guideline for use by Station 800, but dispatchers may use their discretion for dealing with varying conditions.
+- A. The department requiring assistance shall request Station 800 to initiate the required level of mutual aid move-up. - B. Station 800 will follow the move-up plan using the procedures for that department found on the following pages, based on the number of ambulances requested by the department.

+- C. Station 800 will initiate any request for ambulances from outside the county when the request for mutual aid is greater than available local resources, except during those times when the Mass Casualty Incident Management Plan is in effect. - D. The mutual aid move-up described in this portion of the plan represents a guideline for use by Station 800, but dispatchers may use their discretion for dealing with varying conditions.
 Departments without the regular number of available units will require dispatching the next closest unit as well as dispatching other move-ups required to maintain county wide coverage.
-Emergency scenes at the borders of an ASA may also justify a moveup outside of these guidelines.
+Emergency scenes at the boarders of an ASA may also justify a move-up outside of these guidelines.
+Tillamook Hospital provides move-up and coverage within the Tillamook, Garibaldi and Nehalem ASAs unless Station 800 is specifically requested by Tillamook Hospital to initiate move-up from outside those areas to provide coverage within these ASAs.